 The City levies a special assessment on the eleven-member hotels in the BIA based on the sale of overnight guest room stays.
-For the fiscal years ended June 30, 2021 and 2020, the levy was three percent (3%).
+For the fiscal years ended June 30, 2022 and 2021, the levy was three percent (3%).
 The levy is transmitted by the hotels to the City and is remitted to the Organization, net of a one percent (1%) handling fee.
-The net levy is 99.9% of the net revenues of the Organization for fiscal years ended June 30, 2021 and 2020, respectively.
+The net levy is 99% of the net revenues of the Organization for both of the fiscal years ended June 30, 2022 and 2021.